Bank deals are different than private seller deals.

 If you do not have the cash, then you will need to line up some funding.
 If you would prefer to find local private lenders who will give you a great rate, you can find known private lenders in your area, and all across the USA using my Private Lender Data Feed.

-Or, if you are limited on time, you may want to check out my Four Pillars Program where I will provide you with funding (and everything else you need to make quick cash).
+Or, if you are limited on time, you may want to check out my REI Trifecta Program where I will provide you with funding (and everything else you need to make quick cash).

 - Shoot For A 30-Day Closing